Real Estate in Costa Rica

 We asked foreigners in Costa Rica what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "There is no multiple listing service in Costa Rica, but it is emerging now.
 There are a number of US real estate companies that have licensed offices in Costa Rica, for example REMAX and Century21.
-The best way to find property is to use the internet, take tours, visit communities, talk to other expats, read the online English forums and beware," said one foreigner living in Southern Pacific region of Costa Rica, Costa Rica.
+The best way to find property is to use the internet, take tours, visit communities, talk to other expats, read the online English forums and beware," remarked one foreigner who made the move to Southern Pacific region of Costa Rica.

 About the Author